MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 Ensure show HUD is enabled in ROS settings and that the game window scale is set to 1x, or this may not be visible.

-7. The termial running the ROS TCP Endpoint should display something like the following:
+7. The termial running the ROS TCP Endpoint should display something like the following indicating a successful connection:

    `[INFO] [1778595783.216133306] [UnityEndpoint]: Connection from 172.28.80.1`
    `[INFO] [1778595783.358052132] [UnityEndpoint]: RegisterSubscriber(/cntrl, <class 'geometry_msgs.msg._point.Point'>) OK`